Te Puke Wastewater Treatment Plant

 Share Te Puke Wastewater Treatment Plant on Facebook Share Te Puke Wastewater Treatment Plant on Twitter Share Te Puke Wastewater Treatment Plant on Linkedin Email Te Puke Wastewater Treatment Plant link

 Kia ora, welcome to the Te Puke Wastewater Treatment Plant project page.
-Here, you’ll find everything you need to know about the project, including the latest updates and a timeline of upcoming steps.
-Check out the information on the right-hand side of this page for all this and more.
+Here, you’ll find everything you need to know about the project, including the latest updates, Frequently Asked Questions, and a timeline of upcoming steps.
+Check out the information on the right-hand side of this page (or if you're on a device, scroll to the end of the page) for all this and more.

 Te Puke is growing – and we need infrastructure that can grow with us.